Reducing Sugar Analysis System - Features

 Nexera Reducing Sugar Analysis System

-Unique Detection Method Provides Excellent Quantitative Reliability
+Unique Detection Method Provides Excellent Quantitative Performance

 Unique Detection Method

 The Nexera reducing sugar analysis system is specially designed to selectively detect sugars using post-column reaction technology and a fluorescence detector.
-Thanks to the post-column fluorescence derivatization method, which uses boric acid and arginine as the reaction reagents, this system can quantify sugars in samples with a number of impurities, selectively and with high sensitivity.
+Thanks to the post-column fluorescence derivatization method, which uses boric acid and arginine as the reaction reagents, this system can quantify sugars in samples with a number of impurities, selectively and high sensitivity.

 When sugars are heated with arginine in the presence of boric acid, they produce fluorescent derivative.